• HOME

 Toast to Her Majesty with a Dubonnet and gin

-As the country moves from one era to the next, one way of paying our respect to the late Queen Elizabeth II is by mixing up her favourite drink: Dubonnet and gin.
+With 8 September 2023 marking one year since the passing of the late Queen Elizabeth II, one way of paying our respect to our long-standing monarch is by mixing up her favourite drink: Dubonnet and gin.

 The Queen grew up in a different age, when pre-luncheon cocktails were an everyday occurrence, being allowed to drink was a mark of being an adult, and getting just a little bit tight but remaining in control was a real social skill.
 But what was her drink of choice?
 Elizabeth II was known to love a Dubonnet, a French drink by Pernod Ricard which combines fortified wine with herbs and spices – so much so that she gave it a Royal Warrant in November 2021.
 She preferred a cocktail of two parts Dubonnet to one part gin, garnished with lemon.